-15 Best Monthly Billed Web Hosting Services (Updated for February 2018)
+15 Best Monthly Billed Web Hosting Services (Updated April 2018)

-Web hosts can be pretty sly when it comes to their billing cycles.
+Web hosting services can be pretty sly when it comes to their billing cycles.

-While there are tempting hosting offers at lower than $3 per month (like over at BlueHost), you’ll have to at least pay for the whole year to start using their services.
+While there are tempting hosting offers at lower than $3 per month (like over at BlueHost), you’ll soon learn that you have to pay at least pay for the whole year to start using their services.

 So are there any hosts with an actual monthly payment option?